 One of the first things you will need to do when planning your trip to Germany is converting your national currency to the Euro.

-To do this you can either get it prior to your departure at your local bank or get it at the arrival airport in Germany at a currency conversion table.
-When converting currency at the airport table keep in mind that most are not open 24/7.
+To do this, you can either get it before your departure at your local bank or get it at the arrival airport in Germany at a currency conversion table.
+When converting currency at the airport table, keep in mind that most are not open 24/7.

 Another way to get Euro while in Germany is to use your ATM card.
 You can find an ATM at any bank.
 Most accept foreign ATM cards but not all.